How Modern Are You?

 Behavioral healthcare moves to the forefront:

 After years of being on the backburner, the industry will start to recognize that mental health is important to the well-being of employees and consumers, according to the report.
 Indeed, PwC notes that one out of five American adults experiences a mental illness every year.
 These conditions cost businesses more than $440 billion each year.
-Healthcare organizations and employers will look at behavioral care as "key to keeping costs down, productivity up and consumers healthy," the report said.
+Healthcare organizations and employers will look at behavioral care as “key to keeping costs down, productivity up and consumers healthy,”; the report said.

 The key to a connected healthcare system is collaboration among providers and specialists that previously had little-to-no crossover.
 Klara allows for behavioral health professionals to coordinate and collaborate with medical professionals providing a clear, transparent healthcare experience for the patient.
-Schedule a quick call to see if Klara is right for you.

 New database tools and the resulting deep data analysis of information on health consumers will provide valuable insights necessary to improve patient care and consumer health, according to the report.